-Avengers 2: Age of Ultron starts off with a bang that can make every fan boy have a nerdgasm.
+Avengers 2: Age of Ultron starts off with a bang that can make every fanboy have a nerdgasm.

 The sequel completely tosses aside the character developments of its cast.
 The first movie made you care about them as individuals.
 This sequel treats them as passive employees who just want to do their job.

-Hulk is just basically the same brooding green monster, while Thor just hangs around until he has to fly off somewhere else.
+Captain America and Iron Man lost all the character growth they have developed in their own previous films.
+Black Widow is reduced into the unrequited love pining for a nice guy with anger issues.
+Hulk is the same brooding green monster.
+Thor just hangs around until he has to fly off somewhere else.
 The new characters – with vague European accents – are just cannon fodder.

 But none of that really matters if you only came for the spectacle.
 Age of Ultron does not match up to the original, people who only came to be entertained won’t notice.

 Age of Ultron has the original's outsized spectacle and wry comedy, as long as you ignore its half-formed ideas, bloated narrative, and neglected characters.